arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 }
 ```

-The `loop()` function is used to periodically update the `analog01` and `counter` variables with the shared output variables.
-The shared output variables are `out_analog01` and `out_counter`, and they are attached to `PLCOut`.
+The `loop()` function periodically updates the `analog01` and `counter` variables with the shared output variables.
+The shared output variables are `out_analog01` and `out_counter`, which are attached to `PLCOut`.

-This means that the PLC program, which is capturing the analog port reading and updating the counter value, is defined to bring the data to the Arduino sketch layer and update the Cloud variables accordingly.
-The Arduino Cloud dashboard then displays updated information after the `ArduinoCloud.update()` method based on the Cloud variables, which are `analog01` and `counter`.
+This means that the PLC program, which captures the analog port reading and updates the counter value, is defined to bring the data to the Arduino sketch layer and update the Cloud variables accordingly.
+The Arduino Cloud dashboard then displays updated information after the `ArduinoCloud.update()` method based on the Cloud variables `analog01` and `counter`.

 The `onCloudButtonChange()` function is Cloud generated and designed to process similar tasks.
-Every time a new value is updated from the Arduino Cloud, the function will be triggered and run the assigned tasks.
+The function will be triggered whenever a new value is updated from the Arduino Cloud, and the assigned tasks will be run.
 In this instance, it will update the user programmable LED of Opta™ whenever a change is detected with the assigned dashboard button.

 ```
 /*